 TA: What are some of your favorite travel blogs and communities?

 Nathalie: Travel bloggers Hecktic Travels and Never Ending Voyage were a great source of inspiration when I chose to become location independent.
 I also enjoy solo female travel blog Ottsworld, which gives me the confidence I need for my new solo journeys.
-I use Pinterest, which is a treasure trove for researching new destinations and recently discovered the She's Wanderful community.
+I use Pinterest, which is a treasure trove for researching new destinations and I recently discovered the She's Wanderful community.

 TA: Do you have any good airport or flight hacks for people traveling by plane?